SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Experimental Results

-To better understand the role of task and operator priors, we visualize the occupancy distribution of end-effector states during training in Fig. \ref{fig:occupancy}.
-Here, we compare strictly autonomous rollouts of our best-performing SHaRe (full) agent to the SHaRe (no-priors) ablation in which the policy is trained with a dense shaping reward but without any task-level priors or human guidance.
-The state occupancy is projected onto the $x$–$z$ cross-section of the insertion task workspace, where lower $z$ values correspond to deeper insertions and thus higher dense reward.
-Importantly, these regions are only accessible when the connector is properly aligned along all controlled axes.
-The dense-reward ablation, lacking demonstrations and interventions, explores a much larger state space due to the added degree of freedom and absence of operator corrections.
-However, uncertainty in hole orientation renders the dense reward largely uninformative for alignment.
-As a result, most trajectories remain centered above the opening and rarely enter the narrow funnel that leads to successful insertion.
-In contrast, SHaRe concentrates much of its occupancy in the lower region of the state space, despite relying solely on sparse binary rewards.
-This confirms that well-chosen priors can be more effective than hand-crafted shaping rewards for guiding exploration in sparse-reward industrial assembly.
+The ablations in Table~\ref{tab:main} disentangle the contributions of demonstrations, interventions, and vision.
+Removing online corrections (SHaRe-RL$_{\text{no-interventions}}$) reduces performance to 45\% success, while further removing offline demonstrations (SHaRe-RL$_{\text{no-demos}}$) only achieves 35\%, confirming that both sources of human guidance are important within the three-hour budget.
+The on-policy variant (SHaRe-RL$_{\text{PPO}}$)~\cite{Schulman.etal2017} reaches just 5\% success after the full training budget, highlighting its inability to handle sparse rewards and vision input.
+Removing vision (SHaRe-RL$_{\text{no-vision}}$) collapses performance to 10\%, indicating that image feedback is critical for resolving geometric ambiguity, in particular around the connector’s $c$-axis, which cannot be inferred reliably from force and velocity alone under the pose uncertainties considered.

-We also analyze our adaptive safety limits by measuring commanded and measured z-axis forces during insertion, which is depicted in Fig. \ref{fig:forces}.
-Before contact, the controller allows large commanded forces, enabling fast and decisive free-space motion.
-Upon contact, the limits are adaptively reduced, stabilizing the measured force at the desired equilibrium.
-Despite significant sensor noise of $\pm 2$\,N, transient peaks dampen quickly, ensuring bounded contact forces even during aggressive exploration.
-With adaptive limits, human teleoperators achieved a 6.5\,s average cycle time at 100\% success over 50 trials.
-By contrast, imposing the equilibrium force as a static hard limit increases the cycle time to 8.7\,s and reduces success to 78\%.
-Thus, adaptive limits not only protect hardware, but also directly improve learning efficiency.
+To better understand the role of task and operator priors, we additionally visualize state-space occupancy during training in Fig.~\ref{fig:occupancy}.
+We compare strictly autonomous rollouts of SHaRe-RL to an unstructured dense-reward baseline (SAC$_{\text{dense}}$) that is trained end-to-end without primitives, demonstrations, or interventions.
+Although the dense reward provides a continuous learning signal along the insertion direction, uncertainty in orientation and contact geometry renders this signal largely uninformative for alignment.
+As a result, SAC$_{\text{dense}}$ explores a much larger region but remains centered above the opening and rarely enters the narrow funnel required for insertion.
+The policy fails to align the connector reliably, as the reward landscape is largely flat along rotational axes.
+In contrast, SHaRe-RL concentrates occupancy in the successful region even under sparse rewards, indicating that well-chosen priors can be more effective than hand-crafted shaping rewards for guiding exploration in contact-rich settings.